AdithyaVenkataRamana/Design-and-Implementation-of-32-bit-Multi-stage-RISC-V-Processor/README.md

 <details>
 <summary><b>2.
 Stages in Multi stage pipelined processor</b></summary>

-- That's why we use a multi-stage processor, it runs faster and is more efficient than a single-cycle processor.

 - Stages in Multi stage pipelined processor
   ## stage pipeline:
 IF → ID → EX → MEM → WB